hissoune/habits-tracker/README.md

 - **Gateway Service:** The entry point for client requests.
 Handles routing and communication with other services.
 - **Auth Service:** Responsible for user authentication and authorization using JWT.
 - **Habits Service:** Manages habit-related functionalities such as creating, updating, and deleting habits.
+- **Challenges Service:** Manages chalenges-related functionalities such as creating, updating, and deleting ,joining chalenges.
+- **Notifications Service:** this service is the responsible of sending the notifications to the user .

 ### Communication

 - **Message Broker:** RabbitMQ is used for asynchronous communication between services.